matthewmogan/wordleflex/README.md

 - Allow users to controll difficulty by changing the number of letters and number of guesses in their game
 - Word validation for guesses using external API
 - Calculate whether guesses are correct or incorrect and update gameboard to reflect
-- Testing suite for API function
+- Testing suite for helper functions

 **Technologies:**
 - Languages: HTML, CSS, JavaScript